Biographies of the greatest mathematicians are in separate files by birth year:

 Adrien Marie Legendre (1752-1833) France

 Legendre was an outstanding mathematician who did important work in plane and solid geometry, spherical trigonometry, celestial mechanics and other areas of physics, and especially elliptic integrals and number theory.
 He discovered and proved important corollaries to to the pentagonal-number partition relationship discovered by Euler.
 He found key results in the theories of sums of squares and sums of k-gonal numbers.
 (For example, he showed that all integers except 4k(8m+7) can be expressed as the sum of three squares.)
 He also made key contributions in several areas of analysis: he invented the Legendre transform and Legendre polynomials; the notation for partial derivatives is due to him.
 He invented the Legendre symbol; invented the study of zonal harmonics; proved that π2 was irrational (the irrationality of π had already been proved by Lambert); and wrote important textbooks in several fields.
 Although he never accepted non-Euclidean geometry, and had spent much time trying to prove the Parallel Postulate, his inspiring geometry text remained a standard until the 20th century.
-As one of France's premier mathematicians, Legendre did other important work, promoting the careers of Lagrange and Laplace, developing trig tables, geodesic projects, etc.
+As one of France's premier mathematicians, Legendre did other significant work, promoting the careers of Lagrange and Laplace, developing trig tables, geodesic projects, etc.